-In this policy we use the expression personal information to mean, as that expression is used in the Privacy Act, as follows:
+In this policy we use the expression “personal information” to mean, as that expression is used I the Privacy Act:

 (a) collect and use information solely for the purposes of raising funds and making grants to eligible recipients in line with our charitable purposes (Purposes);

 (b) respect and are committed to protecting individuals’ right to privacy, recognising the confidence stakeholders place in the Trust through their dealings with us;

 (c) support people and organisations in building stronger, more resilient and more equitable communities and alleviating disadvantage, by focussing on the wellbeing and development of children and youth in regional, rural and remote communities of Queensland;

 (d) collect, store, use and disclose personal information strictly in accordance with the Privacy Act.

 2.1.
 The Trust may collect personal information about donors and some visitors to our website strictly for our Purposes, including marketing activities.

 2.2.
 The Trust must only collect personal information that is reasonably necessary for carrying out one of our functions or activities connected to our Purposes, in relation to our donors, representatives of grant applicants and recipients, business contacts, and sometimes visitors to our website.